lowRISC/opentitan/doc/rfc/0000-rfc-repository.md

       importance of open decision making.

 As a meta point, this RFC was written using a modified version of Rust's RFC template.
-I think the headings used here make for good prompts to ensure all aspects of a decision are considered.
+I found the headings used made for good prompts to ensure more sides of the proposal were considered.

-## Unresolved questions

-* Should historic RFCs be brought into the repo?
-* How do we keep track of the progress of an RFC's implementation?
-* Where do we store the full content of private RFCs?
-* Can we have a seperate repository, or do we use a directory in the monorepo?

 ## Future possibilities